Plaza Dorrego

 San Telmo Indoor Market

 Keeping up the antiques theme, nearby to Plaza Dorrego, surrounded by the streets Bolívar, Carlos Calvo, Defensa, and Estados Unidos, is the San Telmo Indoor Market, a massive iron structure built back in 1897, which fills the whole block.
-Back then it was a produce market, but when the outdoor fair started in 1970, it soon shifted to antiques, and these days it is just as interesting to wonder around as the outdoor version.
-It is also quite funny to see a few of the food produce stalls holding on to their past heritage, side by side with the antiques.
-Some of the smells are not what you would usually expect when looking at such valuable old pieces!
+Back then it was a produce market, but when the outdoor fair started in 1970, it soon shifted to antiques, and these days it is just as interesting to wander around as the outdoor version.
+It is also quite poignant to see a few of the food produce stalls holding on to their past trade, side-by-side with the antiques.
+Some of the smells are not what you would usually expect when looking at such valuable old pieces.

-The nearby streets of Defensa and Chile are also full of antique shops, most of which contain items far out of the normal tourist’s price range.
+The nearby street of Defensa is also full of antique shops, most of which contain items far out of many tourists’ price range.
 However, they still make for a nice spot of window shopping, looking through the Argentine and European period pictures, 18th and 19th century furniture, jewelry, colonial silver and classic toys.
 In fact, this area of San Telmo is now considered one of the most important antiques centers in the whole of Latin America.
-And yet strangely, most of the place area seems to have an obsession with plain old soda siphons, although I have to admit they can look very pretty too…
+And yet strangely, there seems to be an obsession with selling plain old soda siphons, as pictured below (although actually, they can be quite beautiful when many different colored siphons are all displayed together on one stall).

 can you tell me where in Buenos Aires is the best place to buy fashionable cheap clothes??